xinkuleee/Advanced-Programming/README.md

 The course consists of two lectures and two exercise classes every week.

-The lectures are on Tuesday 10:00-12:00 in Aud 01 at HCØ and Thursday 13:00-15:00 in Store UP1 at DIKU.
+The lectures are on Tuesday 10:00-12:00 in Store UP1 at DIKU and Thursday 13:00-15:00 also in Store UP1 at DIKU.

 The exercise classes are both on Thursday, at 10:00-12:00 and 15:00-17:00 respectively.

-September 2nd, marks the beginning of the course, with the first lecture.
+September 2nd marks the beginning of the course, with the first lecture.

 |       | Monday | Tuesday | Wednesday | Thursday | Friday |
 |-------|--------|---------|-----------|-----------|--------|